rolling-scopes-school/nodejs-aws-fe/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## AWS Integration

+In order to create infrastructure on S3 side we need to run the following command:

+#### `npm run cloudfront:update:build:deploy`

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).